Aweryn/dbstarter-core/README.md

 1. Add media size
 - Allows you to add WordPress media sizes directly from the settings page.

+===Checklist===

+Checklist includes a list of items to check before releasing your site.
+The list is based on WP ENGINE's Ultimate Wordpress Checklist which can be found [here](https://wpengine.com/wp-content/uploads/2016/03/WP-EBK-PreLaunchCheck-Torque-v05-PUB.pdf).

 ## Upcoming

 ===Loremize===